10 Best WordPress Backup Plugins Compared in 2023

 - No free trial version.

 BackupBuddy is a kind of plugin that offers just what you need and not a thing more.
 We appreciate the simple plugin but would love to have some more features.

 BackWPup is probably the most feature-packed free backup plugin.
 It has over 10 million downloads and an active installation of more than 6,00,00, making it one of the most popular backup plugins for WordPress.

 It can backup your whole website to Dropbox, Amazon S3, Rackspace, even when you use their free version.
 You can also set a recurring backup schedule.

 Its premium version offers backup to Google Drive and Amazon Glacier.
-Also, the premium version allows you to encrypt your backup and restore the encrypted backups.
+It has an automatic restore and migration feature: so you can move and restore your site from one hosting to another effortlessly.
+The premium version also allows you to encrypt your backup and restore the encrypted backups.

-While the free version is up to the mark, its pro version offers even more exciting features, which starts at $69/ year.
+While the free version is up to the mark, its pro version offers even more exciting features, which start at $69/ year.

 - Extensive features even on the free version.

 - Basic & Advanced features that will suit both beginner and pro users.